30+ Financial Resources for Lung Cancer Patients

 Who It’s For: People with medical and humanitarian needs

-Another resource that offers free air transportation for cancer patients is LifeLine Pilots.
-LifeLine Pilots was founded in 1981 and has flown over five million charitable miles.
-Similar to other resources in this section, LifeLine Pilots operates with volunteer pilots who are willing to donate all of a charitable flight’s expenses.
-If you live in the Midwestern region of the United States, this resource may be a great fit.
+Another resource that offers free air transportation for lung cancer patients is LifeLine Pilots.
+LifeLine Pilots was founded in 1981 and has flown more than 5 million charitable miles.
+LifeLine Pilots operates with volunteer pilots who are willing to donate all of a charitable flight’s expenses.
+If you live in the Midwestern region of the U.S., this resource may be a great fit.

 Cancer Type: Any